FreeRADIUS/wiki.freeradius.org/guide/2FA-Active-Directory-plus-Proxy.md

 ### Pre-Proxy Attributes filter

-As our external OTP service provider only sees the second Access-Request message we need to filter out the <b>State</b> attribute from the proxied requests.
+As our external OTP service provider only sees the second Access-Request message and is unaware that we've created a State, we need to filter out the <b>State</b> attribute from the proxied requests.
 We accomplish this by enabling `attr_filter.pre-proxy` in the <b>pre-proxy</b> section:

 <pre>
 pre-proxy {